MicrosoftDocs/power-automate-docs/articles/desktop-flows/upload-custom-actions.md

   - User -  can only use the respective custom actions in desktop flows
   -	User + Share – can use and share the custom actions
   -	Co-owner – can also update/delete the custom actions

+>[!IMPORTANT]
-NOTE: for someone to be a Co-owner, they have to be assigned with the Desktop Flow Module Developer role in the respective environment
+> For someone to be a Co-owner, they have to be assigned with the Desktop Flow Module Developer role in the respective environment

 ![Screenshot of Manage access to custom actions group](../media/custom-actions/upload-custom-actions/img7.png)